 In summary, COSO ensures the entire restaurant operates efficiently, while COBIT ensures the IT systems supporting the restaurant are secure, efficient, and aligned with business needs.

-Both COSO and COBIT play crucial roles in IT auditing but serve different purposes.
+Both COSO and COBIT play crucial roles but serve different purposes.
 COSO focuses on enterprise risk management and internal controls, whereas COBIT provides a structured approach to IT governance and risk management.
-Organizations often use both frameworks together to achieve comprehensive governance and compliance.
+Organizations may follow/utilize both frameworks together to achieve governance and compliance.